Haufe-Lexware/api-style-guide/api-management/api-management.md

 A bonus on top of the flexibility of wicked is that it's built to tie in to deployment pipelines and to support CI/CD scenarios, also in terms of API Management, documentation and such.
 It's designed to support exactly those scenarios, the only offering to configuration is **configuration as code** (or in this case as `json`).

-At the [Github site of wicked.haufe.io](https://github.com/Haufe-Lexware/wicked.haufe.io), you can find much more documentation on the system.
+At [Gwicked.haufe.io](http://wicked.haufe.io), you can find much more documentation on the system.

 ### API Management Scenarios